Emmotes/ic_spoilers/docs/mehen.md

     "id": 2182,
     "flavour_text": "",
     "description": {
         "desc": "Mehen gains a stack of Grumpy for each of the following checks that is met.
-He increases damage of all Champions in the formation by $amount% for each stack of Grumpy he has, stacking multiplicatively.", "post": {
+He increases the damage of all Champions in the formation by $amount% for each stack of Grumpy he has, stacking multiplicatively.", "post": {
             "conditions": [
                 {